jinhl9/jinhl9.github.io/_pages/about.md

 #### Hi, I'm Jin (she/her)!

 I am a PhD student at Sainsbury Wellcome Centre supervised by [Andrew Saxe](https://www.saxelab.org/).
-I am currently based at London.

 At the moment, I am mainly intrigued by compositionality in learning and inference: